reprostat/toolboxes/readme.md

 # Toolboxes

-The toolbox in _aa_ is a framework for interacting with extrenal tools.
+The toolbox is a framework for interacting with tools.
 They ensure tight integration and transparent control over their operation.
-The main concept is that an external tool SHOULD be present in only where and when it is needed to avoid ambiguity due to unintended "shadowing" caused by similar or same function names.
-This is an issue primarily for MATLAB-based tools; therefore, the toolbox framework also primarily concerns these tools.
+The main concept is that a tool SHOULD be present in only where and when it is needed to avoid ambiguity due to unintended "shadowing" caused by similar or same function names.
+This is an issue primarily for MATLAB/Octave-based tools; therefore, the toolbox framework also primarily concerns these tools.

 ## Components of the framework